fastly/pubsub/README.md

 The above command will prompt for the token value, which you can paste in.

+# Questions/Comments

+Use the issues for specific code related bugs or features or chat with us on any additional questions on the [Fastly Community Forum](https://community.fastly.com/t/announcing-fastlys-official-pubsub-application/3876).

 # Usage

 Clients connect using HTTP or MQTT (over WebSockets).
 Requests must be authorized using tokens.